Fine Gael politican suing Sinn Féin activist over Facebook post

 A Fine Gael councillor and ally of Taoiseach Leo Varadkar is suing a Sinn Féin activist over an allegedly defamatory statement posted on Facebook.

-Cllr Ted Leddy (32), who is based in Castleknock in Mr Varadkar’s Dublin West constituency, claims activist Alan Donnelly defamed him in a post which he says led to a death threat and other “odious matters”.
+Cllr Ted Leddy, who is based in Castleknock in Mr Varadkar’s Dublin West constituency, claims activist Alan Donnelly defamed him in a post which he says led to a death threat and other “odious matters”.

 Mr Donnelly, a brother of Sinn Féin Dublin West Dáil candidate Cllr Paul Donnelly, denies the claims.